Back to Blogs

 Choose a Debt Repayment Strategy

 The big question you should be asking yourself is: do you want to pay off debt faster or pay less in overall interest?
-Choosing what makes the most sense to you will determine which debt relief strategy is going to accomplish your goal.
+This will help you determine which debt relief strategy is going to accomplish your goal.

 The Snowball Method